sharpest-minds/hiring-tips/README.md

 That's it.
 You can add other things too, if you want.
 Just make sure those 3 things are on there.

 **How to do it:**
-1. The fastest and cheapest way to set up your personal website is through [this GoDaddy discount link.](https://ca.godaddy.com/offers/web-hosting?isc=cjc1hos5&AID=10602879&SID=direct&utm_source=cj&utm_medium=affiliate&utm_campaign=xx-xx_corp_affiliate_base_purchase&utm_content=Website+Learners_4524826&tgt=7801801) Just follow the instructions in the link, and you can buy a domain name, website hosting, and email for $1 a month.
+1. The fastest and cheapest way to set up your personal website is using [Google Domains.](https://domains.google/) Just follow the instructions in the link, and you can buy a domain name, website hosting, and personalized email domain for a few dollars a month.
 2. Once you've done this, add a link to your personal website to your email signature.

 **[Here's an example of a great personal website.
 (Thanks, Phil Glazer! 🙌)](https://pglazer.com)**

-**Note:** The GoDaddy link above gives you an email account hosted by Microsoft Office.
-Many people prefer to use gmail's interface.
-If you prefer to use gmail, follow the instructions in [this help page on Google](https://support.google.com/a/answer/33353) to set up a gmail account on your domain.
-Make sure you test that your account works before using it to apply for jobs.

-If you need help doing any of this, message an admin for advice.

 **Why you're doing it:** You'll be doing a lot of cold email outreach to companies when you start looking for jobs.
 When you do, sending an email from your personal domain gives off a strong positive impression.